 Federal Estate Tax

 The federal government does not have an inheritance tax.
 However, it does have an estate tax.
-For 2019, the exemption in set at $11.4 million per individual and it is set to increase in 2020 to $11.58 million.
-Couples can combine their exemption with proper planning providing them with a total exemption of over $23 million.
+For 2021, the exemption in set at $11.7 million per individual and it is set to increase in 2022 to probably close to $12 million.
+Couples can currently combine their exemption with proper planning providing them with a total exemption of over $23.4 million.

 The estate tax has long been a source of political controversy in Washington.
 Experienced estate planners will tell you that the likelihood of a substantial reduction in this exemption is high in the coming year as the political winds shift.

 How to Plan for the Inheritance Tax

 Even though Tennessee does not have an inheritance tax, other states do.
 Be aware of that your assets located in other states may be subject to that locality’s inheritance or estate tax.
 The possibility of the government taxing your hard-earned money after your death is a valid concern.
 As you plan for your financial future, and it’s a good idea to review your finances to make sure you or your family will not owe these taxes.
 If you are concerned that you will potentially incur these taxes, contact a Clarksville estate planning attorney who specializes in taxes and estate planning to evaluate the value your assets.